Hospital operator Kindred to buy Integra Holdings

-Aug 20 Hospital operator Kindred Healthcare Inc will buy privately held IntegraCare Holdings Inc for $71 million in cash to expand its home health and hospice business in Texas.
+Hospital operator Kindred Healthcare Inc (KND.N) will buy privately held IntegraCare Holdings Inc for $71 million in cash to expand its home health and hospice business in Texas.

 IntegraCare's current owner private equity firm Flexpoint Ford LLC could earn an additional $4 million in cash based on the company's 2013 earnings.